-As at 31 March 2015, the Group had 1,499 employees (31 March 2014: 1,494 employees).
+As at 31 March 2016, the Group had 1,499 employees (31 March 2015: 1,499 employees).
 The Directors believe that employees are the most valuable assets of the Group and competitive remuneration packages are offered to retain quality staff.
 Employee benefits include medical insurance, discretionary bonus, provident fund schemes and other staff benefits.

-The Directors of Hong Kong Economic Times Holdings Limited (the "Company") submit their report together with the audited financial statements of the Company and its subsidiaries (collectively referred to as the "Group") for the year ended 31 March 2015 (the "Financial Statements").
+The Directors of Hong Kong Economic Times Holdings Limited (the "Company") submit their report together with the audited financial statements of the Company and its subsidiaries (collectively referred to as the "Group") for the year ended 31 March 2016 (the "Financial Statements").

-Principal Activities and Analysis of Operations
+Principal Activities and Business Review

 The principal activity of the Company is investment holding.
-The activities of the Company's principal subsidiaries are set out in note 24 to the Financial Statements.
+The activities of the Company's principal subsidiaries are set out in note 23 to the Financial Statements.

-An analysis of the Group's performance for the year ended 31 March 2015 by operating segment is set out in note 5 to the Financial Statements.
+An analysis of the Group's performance for the year ended 31 March 2016 by operating segment is set out in note 5 to the Financial Statements.

-A discussion of the Group's performance and its financial position are provided in the section headed "Management Discussion and Analysis" in this Annual Report.
+A discussion of the Group's performance and its financial position are provided in the section headed "Management Discussion and Analysis" on pages 21 to 25 of this Annual Report.